Randy Newman: Awards and nominations

-Newman has been nominated for 22 Academy Awards, winning two times – Best Original Song in 2002 for "If I Didn't Have You" from Monsters, Inc., and again in 2011 for "We Belong Together" from Toy Story 3.
+Newman has been nominated for 22 Academy Awards, winning twice, both times for Best Original Song—in 2002, for "If I Didn't Have You" from Monsters, Inc., and again in 2011 for "We Belong Together" from Toy Story 3.
 His nominations have contributed to the Newmans being the most nominated Academy Award extended family, with a collective 92 nominations in various music categories.

-He has received three Emmys, seven Grammy Awards, and the Governor's Award from the Recording Academy.
-Newman was inducted into the Songwriters Hall of Fame in 2002.
+Newman has received three Emmys, seven Grammy Awards, and the Governor's Award from the Recording Academy.
+He was inducted into the Songwriters Hall of Fame in 2002.
 In 2007, he was inducted as a Disney Legend.
 In 2010, he received a star on the Hollywood Walk of Fame.
 Newman was inducted to the Rock and Roll Hall of Fame in 2013.
 In September 2014, Newman received a Max Steiner Film Music Achievement Award and performed at the annual film music gala Hollywood in Vienna for the first time together with his cousin David Newman.